-I get busy pulling my wallet out and browsing through the cards it contains, while the taxi passes in between two buildings constructed with copper red bricks and that have the first-floor windows protected with burglar bars.
-I have walked through these sidewalks more times than I can count.
-When I went out with my girlfriends, when I wanted to drink coffee at some coffee shop, when I had to buy groceries.
+I get busy pulling my wallet out and browsing through Asier’s cards, while the taxi passes in between two buildings constructed with copper red bricks and that have the first-floor windows protected with burglar bars.
+I have walked along these sidewalks more times than I can count.
+When I went out with my girlfriends, when I wanted to drink coffee at a coffee shop, when I had to buy groceries.
 I truly lived twenty years ago.
 I threw myself off a cliff and broke my spine.
 I want to vomit.

 The taxi turns a corner.
 One of my classmates lived in that apartment building, but there wasn’t an office next to its front door.
 I bought lunch meats at that butcher shop.
 I got my hair cut a few times in that tiny hair salon, although I stopped going because the hairstylist asked too many questions.
 I want to get out of this car and breathe fresh air.

 I feel how the driver turns his head to stare at me.